aguiarhcode/aguiarhcode/README.md

 </div>

+🔭  Current

-- 🔭 I’m currently creating goodthings.
+I’m currently creating goodthings.

+⚡️ Experience

-- 🌱 I’m currently learning typescript
+I’m currently learning Nextjs/elixir

 <!--
 **aguiarhcode/aguiarhcode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.